Corporate Social Activism

 - Level 3: Activate consumers to directly influence public policy.
 New Belgium Brewing Company called on its customers to lobby their representatives for the legalization of industrial hemp.

 In our current landscape, brands rarely operate at the highest level of CSA.
-However, we predict this will rapidly change over the next five years as companies like Patagonia continue to succeed and a more sophisticated advocacy technology landscape (with players like Phone2Action and FiscalNote) continue to collaborate with for-profit companies.
+However, we predict this will rapidly change over the next five years as companies like Patagonia continue to succeed and a more sophisticated advocacy technology landscape continues to collaborate with for-profit companies.

 This intersection of brand advertising, customer experience design, and grassroots advocacy will require specialized knowledge from the creative agency partners that work with CSA brands.